rabix/benten/docs/developer.md

 # Notes for developers

 ## Debugging the server
 Open the project in PyCharm.
-Goto `Run->Attach To Process` and the select the process titled `benten-ls`.
+Goto `Run->Attach To Process` and then select the process titled `benten-ls`.
 Insert appropriate breakpoints and perform some editor operation that will trigger a request from the client.